Scuba Diving in Madagascar: Best Dive Sites + Eco-Friendly Resorts

 For an off-the-beaten-path dive vacation, Madagascar really can’t be beaten and its scuba infrastructure is blossoming to meet newfound demand.
 Dive schools and centres can be found in each of the major scuba hubs, together with a handful of dive resorts and hotels offering sustainable stays.

 Eco-friendly accommodation in Madagascar is nothing new.
-Many properties have been designed using locally sourced materials and to be sustainable in terms of energy consumption.
+Many properties have been designed using locally sourced materials and are sustainable in terms of energy consumption.

 In this article, discover everything you need to know about scuba diving in Madagascar.
 We’ll highlight the best places to dive in Madagascar and what makes each destination unique.
 We’ll also share recommendations for eco-friendly hotels in Madagascar to help you plan a sustainable scuba vacation in Africa.